ctamario/digi/content/post/2024-07-29-post-title/index.Rmd

 The Xperia picture appears clearer, less smudgy, and has more of a 3D feeling than the Nikon D500 picture.
 I also find the digiscoped picture to have a calmer appearance and my eyes aren't as confused about what they're seeing.

-The upper photo has a much deeper blue color in the distance; the difference is due to a heavy rain in background of the second photo.

 Here is a side-by-side.

 ![](data/gbbg_medium.jpg)

-The Sony Xperia picture is clearer.
-However, given how much range a digiscoping rig gets, I'm surprised the difference between them isn't bigger, in this case.

 Below is a comparison of some starlings.